nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Do not run the program between transition of days (11.59pm to 12.01am).
 Save your program and exit before, and relaunch after.

+Do not edit the JSON data file!
+You may edit wrongly and lose your data.

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.